Patriots beat Jets to clinch No. 1 seed

-FOXBOROUGH, Mass. -- The New England Patriots locked up the No. 1 seed in the AFC and home-field advantage in the playoffs with a 26-6 victory over the New York Jets on Sunday afternoon in arctic conditions at Gillette Stadium.
+Dion Lewis totaled 133 yards and scored two touchdowns, Tom Brady tossed a pair of touchdown passes and the Patriots locked up the AFC’s No. 1 seed with a 26-6 victory against the New York Jets in arctic conditions at Gillette Stadium.

+“I mean, we’re 13-3.
+That’s the best in the AFC,” Brady said after the victory.
+“That’s what we’re playing for, and that’s all that really matters.”

-Needing a win or a Pittsburgh loss among other scenarios, the AFC East champion Patriots wrapped up their regular season at 13-3 to secure the conference’s top spot for a second consecutive season and the seventh time overall.
+Needing a win or a Pittsburgh loss among other scenarios, the AFC East champion Patriots clinched home-field advantage and the conference’s top spot for a second consecutive season and the seventh time overall.

 Only San Francisco and Denver have claimed more No. 1 seeds, with eight each.

-Note: EditorsNote: Changes Harrison tackles to five